trimerge/trimerge-sync/README.md

 ## Background

-This library is an attempt to describe and implement synchronization using the [trimerge](https://github.com/marcello3d/trimerge/) algorithm.
+This WIP library intends to implement synchronization using the [trimerge](https://github.com/marcello3d/trimerge/) algorithm.
 It is an iteration on top of my original [collabodux](https://github.com/marcello3d/collabodux) proof-of-concept.

 Trimerge-sync is a client-first declarative/functional approach to synchronizing application state across devices/users.